Car Accident Injuries and Common Symptoms

-Over 10,000 people are injured in Buffalo car accidents every year, and millions of people are injured every year nationwide.
+Are you worried about car accident injuries?
+It’s no wonder — Over 10,000 people are injured in Buffalo car accidents every year, and millions of people are injured annually nationwide.
 These accidents are caused by speeding, drunk drivers, young drivers, and distracted drivers.
-Most times an accident is caused by someone not paying attention to safety.
+Often, these vehicle collisions are caused by someone not paying attention.

-In New York, there are insurance benefits automatically available for medical bills and lost wages under the No Fault law.
-If you’ve been injured in a car crash, our staff will steer you through the complicated forms to get these benefits.
+In New York, there are insurance benefits automatically available for medical bills and lost wages under the No-Fault law.
+If you have car accident injuries, our staff will steer you through the complicated forms to get these benefits.

 Injured car accident victims may also be entitled to compensation for their pain and suffering and future economic losses by making a personal injury claim against the car that caused the accident.
 If you have been injured in a car accident in Buffalo, Niagara Falls, Lockport, Batavia or surrounding areas, don’t hesitate to call for a free consultation.
 Our experienced Buffalo personal injury attorneys can help.

 Car accident injuries happen in many different ways.
 Some even occur in low speed accidents.
 Common car accident injuries (serious, minor, quick and late appearing) include:

 Spinal injuries range in severity from minor soft tissue injuries to severe spinal cord damage.
 If you damage your spine you may start to feel numbness, tingling, or burning over parts of your body.
 Severe spinal cord injuries cause partial or total paralysis.

 Soft Tissue Injuries

 Damage to muscles, ligaments, and tendons is often referred to as a soft tissue injury.
 The most common soft tissue injury is whiplash.
 Whiplash occurs when the head is jerked back and forth quickly in a crash and the muscles and ligaments in the neck are stretched too far.